Exactly how how do you test the PSUs out of the iMacs?

 11. GND 22. +20v to +24v – Brown

-On the 661-3350 power supply, jumper pins 15 (gray) and 16 (blk/gnd).
-This turns the supply on and you should see all the voltages listed above with a DC voltage meter.
-Between pins 22 and any GND, you will see approx. 24vdc, which is needed for the backlight.
+On the 661-3350 power supply and other similar PSUs, jumper pins 15 (gray) and 16 (blk/gnd) to turn the PSU on.
+With the power supply on, you should be able to read all the voltages listed above with a DC voltage meter.
+Between pins 22 and any GND pin, you will see approx. 24vdc, which is needed for the backlight.
 Note that the plug is numbered on the wired side of the connector plug.
 You will need some good lighting to see the numbers.
 A small flashlight comes in handy.

 From what I have been able to tell, the other power supplies in both the 17 inch and 20 inch iMac G5 computers all used the same DC voltage pinout arrangements.
 I believe the voltage pinout arrangements are different on the Intel iMacs and some of the iSight models.